See-Yin-Chan/Heart-Disease-Analysis/README.md

 2. XGBoost
 3. Logistic Regression

-## Conclusion
+## Conclusion and Data Driven Insights
+* We found that it is indeed possible to predict if an individual has heart disease.
+* Logistic Regression was the best model to use in our case as it had the highest accuracy and f1 score.
+* Surprisingly, we found that XGBoost did not give us the best results.
+We felt that this might be due to the characteristics of our dataset.
+* Angiographic heart disease does not always cause chest pain as seen from how most of the patients were asymptomatic.
+* An abnormal ECG does not immediately mean angiographic heart disease is present as seen by how there are many data points with ECG irregularities but are under DIS = 0.
+Abnormal heart behaviour can sometimes be explained by other conditions such as anaemia or lung diseases since they would also decrease oxygen flow to the heart.

-## Learning Something New and Areas for Improvement
+## Learning Something New
-Through this project, we learnt the following:
+Through this project, we learnt how to:
-* How to clean and prepare datasets, especially those with many categorical variables
+* How to clean and prepare datasets, especially those with many categorical variables and few numerical variables
-*
+* Logistic Regression from sklearn for classification
+* XGBoost from xgboost for classification
+* Extracting information from trends and visuals statistics
+* Creating a repository and collaborating on Github
+* Differences between F1 and accuracy as evaluation metrics

+## Applications of our Findings
+* An application can be created using the best model we have identified.
+This application can be used to predict the likelihood of heart disease.
+Doctors can then warn patients and can enable early treatment.
+* The impact on the likelihood of heart disease can be included.
+This helps doctors to raise awareness and showcase to others that there is a higher likelihood of disease if current lifestyle factors are unhealthy.

 ## Contributors
 * See Yin - Data Preparation and Cleaning, Machine Learning (XGBoost), Presentation Slides and Script